JBCL About Time Professional - Time Recording

 - This is commercial software of a new type

-- This software is free to download and use - it is not copy
+- This software is free to download and use - it is not copy protected

-- You can get updates at any time freely to the latest version and
+- You can get updates at any time freely to the latest version and get

-get new features at no extra cost
+new features at no cost

 - You can freely move software and data to another computer.

-- You can freely copy the software to new computers for new
+- You can freely copy the software to new computers for new users

-- You pay a small charge to use the software - typical
+- You pay a small charge to use the software - typical charges are under

-charges may be around $3-$4 per month.
+around $2-3 per month.

-- Until you have trialed it and you want to
+- Until you have trialed it and you want to keep using it - it will not

 - You pay for what you use after you have used it.

-- Charges in the program are only applied to operations of some
+- Charges in the program are only applied to operations of some benefit

-benefit to the user.
+to the user.

-- From time to time you top up your credit to keep the
+- From time to time you top up your credit to keep the program working

-program working fully - similar to recharging a phone card.
+fully - similar to recharging a phone card.

 - Charge rates are expected to decrease over time.